Castelnuovo's bound and rigidity in almost complex geometry: Introduction

 \paragraph{Acknowledgements} We thank Aleksey Zinger for insightful discussions, Tristan Rivi\'ere for answering our questions regarding \cite{Riviere2009}, Costante Bellettini for pointing us towards the work of \citeauthor{DeLellis2017a}, and Simon Donaldson for reminding us of Gromov's h-principle for symplectic immersions.
+Finally, we thank the anonymous referee for detailed comments.